Energy Audit Opportunities

 Non-profit businesses are not eligible for USDA-REAP grants or loans for renewable energy systems and energy efficiency improvements.

 Small business eligibility may be determined from the interactive map and zip codes maps below which list zip codes for urban areas.
 If your zip code is shown as an urban area, you are not eligible.
-If you are uncertain of your eligibility, please contact Jennifer Brinker at the address below.
+If you are uncertain of your eligibility, please contact Bethany Reinholtz at the address below.

 Use the following maps to check if your small business is in a qualifying rural area (any area not in an urban area).